Architecture

 $ -> Gate0 policy decision

-$ -> approval checkpoint for sensitive action
+$ -> approval checkpoint

 $ -> Iron Ledger evidence event

-$ -> operator review
+$ -> review or export

 01 - Policy Evaluation Path